Ea Rasmussen

 Ea Maiken Rasmussen (born 11 March 2001) is a Danish professional footballer who plays as a midfielder for A-Liga club AGF.

 Club career

-She has played for the Danish top-level club KoldingQ in the Elitedivisionen, since 2018.
+She played for the Danish top-flight club KoldingQ in the A-Liga from 2018 to 2025.
 She has previously played for FC Horsens's women's team on youth level her whole youth career, until she moved to KoldingQ in 2017, to play for the junior team.

 Personal life

 Rasmussen supports Liverpool and idolises Steven Gerrard.
 She has travelled with her family to England in the autumn to watch Liverpool play.
 Rasmussen went to BGI akademiet in Hornsyld.